 Sure, there are the best spots but the good news with Yankee Stadium is there are no spots where you can’t see the action – the design ensures this.
 The Legend Seats are the top ones right around the dugouts and the home plate and you can pay anywhere from $600-1600 for one of those.
 Of course, they do come with unlimited food and soft drinks, your own waiter service and the chance to be very close to your favorite players.

 Another less expensive option is the Jim Beam suite with prices around $130.
-With this, you get club access and a lounge area as well as cushioned seats – with games lasting over three hours this can be a surprisingly big benefit!
+With this, you get club access and a lounge area as well as cushioned seats.
+With games lasting over three hours lounge seats can be a surprisingly big benefit!
 There’s also the Mohegan Sun Batter’s Eye, three rows above the Mohegan Sun Sports Bar and seats here will set you back around $65 including food and soft drinks.
 The Malibu Rooftop Deck offers a similar package.